williamsnell/ws_content/content/posts/latent_space/index.md

 the entire vector, plotting the first 2 or 3 elements in the spherical vector gives us a different view on higher dimensions.

-Importantly, we always keep the magnitude of the full vector.
+Importantly, **we always keep the magnitude of the full vector** when using spherical coordinates.

 We then get to select 1 angle (for a 2D plot) or 2 angles (for a 3D plot).
 These angles represent the relative positioning between two elements of the vector.

+[Earlier, we projected higher-dimensional space](#projecting) (into 2D and 3D
+cartesian plots.
+We got to pick 2 elements from our larger vector, and had to throw away the rest.

+We have to do a similar thing in spherical coordinates.
+However, we *always* keep the magnitude.
+This means that we're left with the ability to pick one angle (for a 2d plot) or 2 angles (for a 3d plot) from our larger vector.

+>Below, you can increase the dimensionality of the space being
+>visualized.
+>
-Below, you can increase the dimensionality of the space being visualized. **Before you do**, make a guess about what you think will happen as the number of dimensions increases.
+>**Before you do**, make a guess about what you think
+>will happen as the number of dimensions increases.
+>
+>Remember, we're keeping the *vector magnitude*, but
+>can only keep one angle (for the 2D plot) or 2
+>angles (for the 3D plot).
+>
+>How many dimensions do you think we can plot before
+>the spherical projection will start to look different
+>to the cartesian projection?

 <div id="spherical" style="width: 100%;"></div>
 <div id="spherical_vec"></div>
 <div id="tooltip-1space" style="display: none;">

-    // 1-space
+>  // 1-space
+>

-1-space is boring as ever...
+> 1-space is boring as ever...
+>

-Jump to the next space with the "Dimensions (+)" button.
+> Jump to the next space with the "Dimensions (+)" button.
 </div>
 <div id="tooltip-2space" style="display: none;">

-// 2-space
+>// 2-space
+>

-In 2-space, both the 2D and the 3D plot display the same thing.
-This is also the exact same view we would get if we were using cartesian coordinates.
-Because any 2-length vector losslessly describes this space, we can freely switch between them without issue.
+>In 2-space, both the 2D and the 3D plot display the same
+>thing.
+This is also the exact same view we would get if we were
+>using cartesian coordinates.
+Because any 2-length vector losslessly
+>describes this space, we can freely switch between them without issue.
 </div>
 <div id="tooltip-3space" style="display: none;">

+> **Important**: understanding the 2D and 3D plots here is critical to
+> understanding the rest of this article.
+>
-// 3-space
+> // 3-space
+>

-3-space is where it gets interesting.
-Our **3D plot** still holds enough dimensionality to perfectly represent our vector, and so our view is identical to the cartesian plot we had earlier.
+>Our **3D plot** still holds enough
+>dimensionality to perfectly represent our vector, and so our view is
+>identical to the cartesian plot we had earlier.
+That is,
+>our mapping \(\vec{v} \mapsto \vec{s}\) is lossless.
+>
+>The **2D plot**, however, is different.
+We're fundamentally
+>losing some information when projecting from \(\vec{v}_3\) to \(\vec{s}_2\).

-The **2D plot**, however, is different.
-Even though our points are randomly distributed between -1 and 1, we are starting to see points shift outside that range.
+>Notably, even though our points are randomly
+>distributed between -1 and 1, we are starting to see points shift outside
+>that range.
+>

-Remember that the distance from the origin (0, 0) in our 2D plot now represents the absolute distance from the origin in n-space.
+>Remember that the distance from the origin (0, 0) in our 2D plot now
+>represents the absolute distance from the origin in n-space.

+> **Questions**
+>
-Looking at the 3D view of the cube, which points do you think have a distance to the origin (a *vector magnitude*) greater than 1?
+>Looking at the 3D view of the cube, which points do you think
+>have a distance to
+>the origin (a *vector magnitude*) greater than 1?
+>

-Interestingly, a hole has started to appear in the centre of the plot.
+>Interestingly, a hole has started to appear in the centre of the plot.

-Why do you think this is?
+>Why do you think this is?
+>

-What might you expect to see happen as we continue to increase the dimensionality of our space?
+>What might you expect to see happen as we continue to increase the dimensionality
+>of our space?
 </div>
 <div id="tooltip-4space" style="display: none;">

-// 4-space
+>// 4-space
+>

-This is the first space that cannot be fully represented by the spatial dimensions we have at hand.
-If you've been watching the 2D plot over the last few dimensionalities, you should be able to guess what's coming for our 3-space plot.
+>This is the first space that cannot be fully represented by the
+>spatial dimensions we have at hand.
+If you've been watching the 2D
+>plot over the last few dimensionalities, you should be able to guess
+>what's coming for our 3-space plot.
+>

-This is also the first dimensionality where we get multiple 3D and 2D plots to hop between.
-By pressing the "Elements (-)" or "Elements (+)" buttons, we can move through the vector, choosing different elements to act as the "direction" component of our spherical projection.
+>This is also the first dimensionality where we get multiple 3D and 2D
+>plots to hop between.
+By pressing the "Elements (-)" or "Elements (+)"
+>buttons, we can move through the vector, choosing different elements
+>to act as the "direction" component of our spherical projection.
 </div>

 <div id="tooltip-5space" style="display: none;">

-// 5-space and beyond
+>// 5-space and beyond
+>

-I'll leave you be as you explore the next few dimensions.
+>I'll leave you be as you explore the next few dimensions.
+>

-Have a play around, and try and build an intuition for what these charts are telling you about the spaces.
+>Have a play around, and try and build an intuition for
+>what these charts are telling you about the spaces.
+>
+>Remember, the **Dimensions** buttons change the dimensionality
+>of the underlying vector space, and the **Elements** buttons
+>change which elements of \(\vec{v}\) we're using to calculate
+>\(\theta_1\) and \(\theta_2\).
 </div>